 Basic salary information can be drawn from job search websites.
 However, to garner more detailed information such as company names, industries, and benefit bundles, most companies go to third-party organisations like Paydata.

 We offer surveys that companies can subscribe to by supplying their own pay and benefits data.
 Often, these surveys are continually updated, with the aggregated salary information shared only between the participating businesses, creating an easily accessible benchmarking database that the subscribed companies can access at any time.
 This approach ensures that all salary information is obtained legally and with consent.

 How does our salary tool work?

 Our salary benchmarking tool uses a tried and tested process we have perfected over the last 20 years.
-After deciding on the information that needs to be collected and writing a bespoke questionnaire, we pass this data collection form to all of the businesses participating in the survey.
-In return for their salary information, all of the participants receive access to the salary data collected, ensuring value for everyone taking part.
+After deciding on the information that needs to be collected, in return for their salary information, all of the participants receive access to the salary data collected, ensuring value for everyone taking part.
 This approach is both legal and ethical, allowing us to obtain the relevant salary data without divulging anyone's personal information.

 How does salary benchmarking result in lower staff turnover?